 The ULA launch complex seen from Complex 34

-As a self-confessed ‘space-geek”, I was excited as I drove toward Cape Canaveral to attend a behind the scenes media tour of the historic launch complexes at the Cape Canaveral Air Force Station with the 45th Space Wing in October.
-This media tour would be seeing some launch sites that are not always available to tour by the general public.
+As a self-confessed ” space-geek, I was excited as I drove toward Cape Canaveral to attend a behind-the-scenes media tour of the historic launch complexes at the Cape Canaveral Air Force Station with the 45th Space Wing in October.
+This media tour would include some launch sites that are not always available to the general public.
 We got an early morning start so that we could cover a lot of ground on the seventeen thousand acres of the Cape’s Wildlife Refuge.
-Jim Hale, volunteer and historian with the office Public Affairs of the 45th Space Wing, was our guide through the beginnings of the Space Age.
+Jim Hale, a volunteer and historian with the Public Affairs office of the 45th Space Wing, was our guide through the beginnings of the Space Age.

 Air Force Museum